 Kabo Creative started trading in November 2017 and has already secured some big early client wins – and Penni feels the future is bright, saying: “We are so proud of Kabo Creative as it continues to grow – we’re keen to make sure it meets our values and contributes in a meaningful way.
 We also do not want to chain employees in to the 9-5 existence, so we’ve no plans to set up big offices full of marketing account managers.
 Other than that, we’re quite open, it’s only early days.”

-For more information on Marketing at University of Northampton, please click here.
+For more information on Marketing at University of Northampton, please visit the course page.

-For more information on Kabo Creative, please click here.
+For more information on Kabo Creative, please visit their website.